riteable/container-cron/README.md

 ## Config

-An exmple config will look like the following:
+An example configuration will look like the following:

 ```json
 [